theandyb/BRIDGES_redo/README.md

 This is similar to step 5, but here we stratify counts based on the nucleotides at all pairs of flanking positions in the +/- 10 bp window.
 Here we don't worry about taking reverse complements while generating the counts (i.e. for each pair of positions we'll have 4 tables instead of 2).

 The batch scripts for generating the counts are `step6_GC_GW_batch.sh` and `step6_AT_GW_batch.sh`.
 The script `step6_generate_model_tables.R` then creates the tables we need to fit the models at each pair of positions for the 9 subtypes.

+# Step 7: Generate Single Position Model Tables

+For each sub-type, we aggregate all the data needed to fit the models at each flanking position.
+Each position will have a table, and each nucleotide will have a value for singleton counts, control distribution counts, and genome-wide counts.
+We will also compute expectations for the singletons based on rates from the control and genome-wide counts, and use these expectations to compute chi-square residuals (which we can then sum across the nucleotides to obtain the chi-square goodness of fit statistic for that position).